-How to configure Umbraco SQLServer sessionState storage for your sessions.
+Configure Umbraco for SQLServer sessionState storage, for your sessions.
 This post explains how to prepare your Umbraco website for a high performance web garden or web farm, and load balancing environments: Store your sessions out-of-process (OutProc).
 As opposed to the default in-process (inProc) sessions, where sessions are saved in the worker process.

 We all want a high performing and fast loading web site.
 Whether the website is based on Umbraco, WordPress, DotNetNuke or Joomla.
 For ASP.NET websites, when one application pool worker process, or even one web server, isn’t enough and you need to increase the number of worker processes (per application pool – web garden) or web servers (web farm), you have to store your ASP.NET sessions out-of-process.